alexk93/Imaging/README.md

 ```
 python IntegrationTool.py path/to/file.raw.tsv
 ```

+You can use the deployed batch script "helpfulBatchfile.bat" to iterate through hundreds of .raw- and .tsv-files.
+To do so, please set your path in the file and run the script from a windows console, i.e. Start - ```cmd.exe```, ``` cd PATH/TO/SCRIPTANDFILES/helpfulBatchfile.bat```

+Two files will be created in the directory of the script, the results and and an error file which lists "signals" excluded from the algorithm.

 Please note that you need to set your parameters for integration, such as the signal threshold or the time interval between two signals ("amountspectra") and delay ("stagemovespectra") in numbers of spectra.
 These parameters depend on your sampling rate of the mass spectrometer and the ion current in arbitrary units.
 Please refer to the python script for debugging options.